-Olly Ohlson inspired a generation of kids on the daily show After School.
-His legendary catchphrase 'Keep cool till after school' is still remembered long after the show ended.
-He is credited with introducing both Te Reo and sign language to our TV screens.
+Olly Ohlson inspired a generation of kids on five a day a week show After School.
+He is credited with introducing both Te Reo and Sign language to children's television.
+His legendary catchphrase 'Keep cool till after school' is still remembered by fans.

 In this ScreenTalk, Ohlson talks about:

-- Having fun playing the guitar and singing songs on Cgull
+- Having fun playing the guitar and singing songs on 1970s show Cgull

-- Enjoying performing on the sets of Woolly Hills and Woolly Manor
+- Enjoying performing on Woolly Hills and Woolly Manor

 - Becoming an older role model for kids on After School